Quantum state spectrum and field theory of D$0$-brane: Conclusions and discussion

-Notice that our analysis of the quantum state spectrum D$0$--brane based on its identification with next-to-leading mode of the Kaluza-Klein reduction of 11D supergravity, with mass $m$, together with the fact that the standard D$0$-brane action can be obtained by similar dimensional reduction of the action for M-wave (which is also called M$0$-brane and is just massless superparticle in 11 dimensional superspace) inspires a question of what is the meaning of the higher Kaluza-Klein modes, with mass $2m$, $3m$, etc.
+Our analysis of the quantum state spectrum D$0$-brane based on its identification with next-to-leading mode of the Kaluza-Klein reduction of 11D supergravity, with mass $m$, together with the fact that the standard D$0$-brane action can be obtained by similar dimensional reduction of the action for M-wave (which is also called M$0$-brane and is just massless superparticle in 11 dimensional superspace) inspires a question of what is the meaning of the higher Kaluza-Klein modes, with mass $2m$, $3m$, etc.

-Notice that when (the ground state of) D$0$--brane with mass $m$ is associated to a supersymmetric solution of type IIA supergravity equations, similar 1/2 BPS solutions with masses $2m$, $3m$, etc. are usually identified with ground states of multiple D$0$--brane system containing $2$, $3$ etc. D$0$-branes.
-In contrast, our discussion makes tempting to think about possible relation of these solutions with higher Kaluza-Kelin modes of simplest compactification of 11D M-waves to 10D \footnote{If all the tower of such a compactification is considered, the leading mode is 10D wave (massless superparticle) and the first massive mode gives D$0$--brane, as we have discussed above. }.
+Notice that when (the ground state of) D$0$-brane with mass $m$ is associated to a supersymmetric solution of type IIA supergravity equations, similar 1/2 BPS solutions with masses $2m$, $3m$, etc. are usually identified with ground states of multiple D$0$-brane system containing $2$, $3$ etc. D$0$-branes.
+In contrast, our discussion makes it tempting to think about the possible relationship of these solutions to higher Kaluza-Klein modes of simplest compactification of 11D M-waves to 10D.
 Such a multiplicity of possible associations of supersymmetric point-like and extended objects with a supergravity solution is probably worth further reflection.

-The natural application of the results of the present study is to quantize the 10D multiple D$0$--brane (mD$0$) action from \cite{Bandos:2022uoz} (probably beginning from the warm-up exercise of quantizing the simplest 10D prototype of mD$0$ model first found in \cite{Bandos:2018ntt}).
+The natural application of the results of the present study is to quantize the 10D multiple D$0$-brane (mD$0$) action from \cite{Bandos:2022uoz} (probably beginning from the warm-up exercise of quantizing the simplest 10D prototype of mD$0$ model first found in \cite{Bandos:2018ntt}).
 This will result in a field theory in the (super)spacetime with additional non-(anti)-commuting coordinates which might provide new insights in String/M-theory.
 This hope is related to the special role attributed to the BFSS matrix model \cite{Banks:1996vh} the covariant version of which is provided by mM$0$-action of \cite{Bandos:2012jz} which, in its turn, produces a particular mD$0$ action from \cite{Bandos:2022uoz} in dimensional reduction \cite{Bandos:2022dpx}.
 The 3D counterpart of this problem was addressed in recently in \cite{Bandos:2023web} by two of the present authors.
 The study in this paper can be considered as the second step in this direction.